Embedding Safety into RL: A New Take on Trust Region Methods: Analysis

 \begin{restatable}[C-TRPO reward update]{proposition}{propimprovement} Set $\epsilon_r = \max_s |\mathbb{E}_{a\sim\pi_{k+1}}A_r^{\pi_k}(s,a)|$.
 The expected reward of a policy updated with C-TRPO is bounded from below by \end{restatable}

-An analogous bound was established for CPO~\citep{achiam2017constrained}.
 Constraint violation, however, behaves slightly differently for the two algorithms.
-To see this, we first establish a more concrete relation between C-TRPO and CPO.
-As $\beta \searrow 0$, the solution to Eq. \ref{eq:approx-c-trpo} approaches the constraint surface in the worst case, and we recover the CPO optimization problem, see Figure~\ref{fig:pullfigure}.
+To see this, we establish a more concrete relation between C-TRPO and CPO.
+As $\beta \searrow 0$, the solution to \Cref{eq:approx-c-trpo} approaches the constraint surface in the worst case, and we recover CPO, see Figure~\ref{fig:pullfigure}.

 \begin{restatable}[]{proposition}{CTRPOvsCPO} The approximate C-TRPO update approaches the CPO update in the limit as $\beta \searrow 0$. \end{restatable}